Trinity

-This doctrine is called Trinitarianism and its adherents are called Trinitarians, while its opponents are called antitrinitarians or nontrinitarians.
-Christian nontrinitarian positions include Unitarianism, Binitarianism and Modalism.
+This doctrine is called Trinitarianism, and its adherents are called Trinitarians, while its opponents are called antitrinitarians or nontrinitarians and are considered non-Christian by many mainline groups.
+Nontrinitarian positions include Unitarianism, binitarianism and modalism.
+The theological study of the Trinity is called "triadology" or "Trinitarian theology".

-While the developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, the New Testament possesses a triadic understanding of God and contains a number of Trinitarian formulas.
-The doctrine of the Trinity was first formulated among the early Christians and fathers of the Church as they attempted to understand the relationship between Jesus and God in their scriptural documents and prior traditions.
+While the developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, it is implicit in John, and the New Testament possesses a triadic understanding of God and contains a number of Trinitarian formulas.
+The doctrine of the Trinity was first formulated among the early Christians (mid-2nd century and later) and fathers of the Church as they attempted to understand the relationship between Jesus and God in their scriptural documents and prior traditions.

-Though the Trinity is mainly a Christian concept, Judaism has had parallel views, especially among writings from the kabbalah tradition.

-Jewish background

-The Father

-According to the Jewish Encyclopedia, God is figuratively called Israel's Father at times, and Husband or Lover at other times, using sexual and familial terms to analogically describe God's love for Israel (God's love for Israel is like a father's love for his son, a husband's love for his wife, or a lover for his beloved).

-Son of God

-Based on the analogy of divine fatherhood, the "son of God" in Judaism is an analogy for the people of Israel ("my son Israel") and the angels ("sons of God"), because they are holy like, yet distinct from and created by, the Holy One of Israel.
-God does not have a son, or equals, or parts - in actuality.

-Holy Spirit

-Medieval rabbis identified the Holy Spirit as the Shekhinah, which is the living throne, or presence, or breath of God, distinct from - and created - by God.